On the Flexibility Potential of a Swiss Distribution Grid: Opportunities and Limitations: Methodology

 \subsubsection{\ac{BESS}}

 For both residential and large-scale \ac{BESS}, we assume that the active and reactive power outputs of the storage device \(s\), denoted by \(P_s\) and \(Q_s\), respectively, are constrained by a maximum apparent power rating \(S_{s, \max}\).
-This constraint defines a FOR expressed as $\sqrt{P_s^2 + Q_s^2} \leq S_{s, \max}$.
+This constraint defines a capability chart expressed as $\sqrt{P_s^2 + Q_s^2} \leq S_{s, \max}$.
 This forms a convex nonlinear constraint, which may increase the computation time of optimization-based methods.
-To reduce computational complexity, we approximate the FOR using a regular polygon, as described in \cite{contreras2018} and as illustrated in Fig.~\ref{fig:devices_bess}.
-The active and reactive power variables are constrained to lie inside the green region of Fig.~\ref{fig:devices_bess}, mathematically referred to as \(\text{FOR}_{s}\).
+To reduce computational complexity, we approximate the capability chart using a regular polygon, as described in \cite{contreras2018} and as illustrated in Fig.~\ref{fig:devices_bess}.
+The active and reactive power variables are constrained to lie inside the green region of Fig.~\ref{fig:devices_bess}, mathematically referred to as \(\text{CC}_{s}\).

 Additionally, \acp{BESS} necessitate the management of their \ac{SOC} over time.
 Here, we model \ac{BESS} energy constraints with a lossless battery model: